mattcoldwater/Video-ReID/README.md

 ### Dataset
 All experiments are done on MARS, as it is the largest dataset available to date for video-based person reID.
 Please follow [deep-person-reid](https://github.com/KaiyangZhou/deep-person-reid) to prepare the data.
 The instructions are copied here:

-1. Create a directory named `mars/` under `data/`.
+1. Create a directory named `mars/` under `../datasets/`.
-2. Download dataset to `data/mars/` from http://www.liangzheng.com.cn/Project/project_mars.html.
+2. Download dataset to `../datasets/mars/` from http://www.liangzheng.com.cn/Project/project_mars.html.
 3. Extract `bbox_train.zip` and `bbox_test.zip`.
-4. Download split information from https://github.com/liangzheng06/MARS-evaluation/tree/master/info and put `info/` in `data/mars` (we want to follow the standard split in [8]).
+4. Download split information from https://github.com/liangzheng06/MARS-evaluation/tree/master/info and put `info/` in `../datasets/mars/` (we want to follow the standard split in [8]).
 The data structure would look like:
 ```
 mars/
     bbox_test/
     bbox_train/
     info/
 ```
-5. Use `-d mars` when running the training code.
+5. Use `-d mars` when running the code.

+For vivalab's dataset:
+1. Create a directory named `viva_dataset/viva_dataset/` under `../datasets/`.
+2. Download dataset to `../datasets/viva_dataset/viva_dataset/`
+3. Use `-d viva` when running the code.

 ### Usage
 To train the model, please run